Self-interacting mass-dimension one fields for any spin: Mass-dimension one fields

-For the fermions, the self-conjugate and anti-self-conjugate spin-sums can be obtained by taking $\vartheta=i$ and $\vartheta=-i$ respectively.
-For bosons, the self-conjugate and anti-self-conjugate spin-sums are identical so we simply write them using $\chi(\p,\sigma)$.
+where the self-conjugate and anti-self-conjugate spin-sums can be obtained by taking $\vartheta=i$ and $\vartheta=-i$ respectively.
 There is in fact an elegant way to relate the spin-sums to $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}\cdots\mu_{2j}}$.
-For this purpose, we go back to eqs.~(\ref{eq:chi_eq1}) and~(\ref{eq:chi_eq2}) which now read
+For this purpose, we go back to eqs.~(\ref{eq:chi_eq1}) which allows us to derive the following spin-sum for all spin